concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/install-existing.md

 That's it.
 Now Concurrent pipelines can be run on these two fargate profiles

-## Step 5: Create a namespace for running Concurrent DAGs and configure k8s roles for it
+## Step 5: Create namespace(s)

+In this step, we create one or more namespaces for running Concurrent DAGs and configure the required k8s SystemAccount and roles for each namespace

 Directions for creating a new namespace and configuring it for use with Concurrent are described in detail [here](/files/add-namespace/ "Add namespace")